Understanding the Course Catalog

 ACT: activity courses

 Lecture courses are often larger courses focused on (not surprisingly) the instructor giving a lecture.
 Discussion sections are often smaller groups where students can talk about and practice the concepts taught in lecture.
 Seminar courses are usually smaller classes with an emphasis on classroom discussion.
-Practicum courses usually focus on practice and the application of your skills: music lesson courses for voice, piano, guitar, etc. are all practicums, for example.
+Practicum courses usually focus on the practice and application of your skills: music lesson courses for voice, piano, guitar, etc. are all practicums, for example.
 Colloquium courses often have rotating guest speakers each week to talk about different topics.

 Note that if a course has multiple components (e.g. a lecture and a discussion section, or a lecture and a lab), you must usually sign up for each component.
+Check the Notes in Explore Courses for details.

 Activity courses are a special category worth paying attention to, for reasons explained below.